 Parental Self-Care

-Practitioners help parents to understand the basic role and importance of the Sympathetic Nervous System, and the Parasympathetic Nervous System.
+A key part of the My Family assessment is to help parents understand the importance of managing their own self-care needs.
+This involves practitioners exploring the basic role and importance of the Sympathetic Nervous System, and the Parasympathetic Nervous System.

 Sympathetic Nervous System (SNS)